soheeparklee/soheeparklee.github.io/_posts/2025-9-24-DAW-system-protection.md

 tags: [] # TAG names should always be lowercase
 ---

+- ⭐️ one exercise of ECC on paper
+- ⭐️ one exercise on CRC, how to use polynomial, and how to get checksum
+- ⭐️ how CRC works
+- ⭐️ what is hashing
+- ⭐️ what is salt, pepper
+- ⭐️ what is firewall
+- ⭐️ what is DMZ
+- ⭐️ what is mirroring
+- ⭐️ three types of clouding, what is the idea of contracting a compnay for...
+- ⭐️ 5' 9s availability: How do you give to company that has...
+- ⭐️ UPS: what is the name of energy not stopped...
+- ⭐️ DPC: how do you call these centers that...

 ## ☑️ ECC and CRC

 - 🛠️ protection for transport/download